Holistische Arts

 CIN 1

 “My gynecologist wanted to do a LEEP procedure, but I wanted to have children and was afraid of scars.
 Through HPV Health, I had the escharotic treatment.
-My control smear test after 6 weeks was clean.”
+My follow-up smear test after 6 weeks was clear.”

 P